Patients with varicose veins

 These guidelines give you a useful overview and more detailed information on the management of varicose veins:

-Research surrounding varicose veins
+Research surrounding varicose veins and leg ulcers

 You will find lots of research evidence to support practice, including a number of systematic reviews about the management of varicose veins.